 However, if your on-campus work is for co-op or an internship required by your program, you must have a co-op work permit.

 You will need a Co-op work permit if the work is integral to your academic program.

 Volunteer (unpaid) or work that's NOT integral to your academic program: Conditions

-Some volunteer positions and internships (paid or unpaid) may be considered work by IRCC – for example, if you volunteered for a job that is normally performed by paid employees (photocopying, customer service, etc.), it is considered work regardless of whether you are paid or not.
-Review the meaning of work according to the IRCC definition to decide.
-If your volunteer position or internship is considered work, you must have the appropriate work authorization before you start.
+Some volunteer positions and internships (paid or unpaid) may be considered work by Immigration, Refugees and Citizenship Canada (IRCC).
+If your volunteer position or internship is considered work, you must have the right work authorization before you start.

 If you are considering working after graduation you may want to consider a post-graduation work permit.

 Work for spouse or common-law partner

 If you are an international student studying full-time with a valid study permit, your spouse or common-law partner can apply for an open work permit.